sedelmeyer/cc-pyscript/README.rst

     cc-pyscript Project Directory
     │
-    ├── LICENSE
-    ├── README.rst         <- The top-level README for developers
-    ├── CHANGLOG.rst       <- Documents version-by-version changes
+    ├─ src/               <- Python source code for your project │ └─ {{package_name}}/       <- Default module containing your
+    │   │                           script (i.e. all scripts go here)
+    │   ├─ __init__.py           <- Makes this directory a Python module
+    │   └─ {{script_name}}.py    <- The initial script saved to this
+    │                               project
+    │
+    ├─ tests/             <- Unit tests for Python your script(s)
+    │ └─ test_{{script_name}}.py <- Default tests for initial script
+    │
+    ├─ .github/           <- GitHub actions CI workflows (optional) │ └─ workflows               <- Workflows directory
+    │   └─ ci-test-matrix.yml    <- Default CI tests (runs tox matrix)
+    │
+    ├─ docs/              <- A default Sphinx project for generating │                        documentation (if required)
+    ├─ .env               <- Sets project-specific environment
+    │                        variables such as credentials that you │                        do not want committed to Git history ├─ .gitignore         <- Specified files to ignore from Git ├─ CHANGLOG.rst       <- Documents version-by-version changes
+    ├─ LICENSE            <- Project license (included if open source) ├─ logging.json       <- Default logging configuration dictionary
-    ├── Pipfile            <- Requirements file for reproducing the │                         analysis environment using the Pipenv
+    ├─ Pipfile            <- Requirements file for reproducing your │                        project environment using the Pipenv
     │                        package manager
     │                        (see pipenv.readthedocs.io)
-    ├── .env               <- Sets project-specific environment
-    │                         variables such as credentials that you │                         do not want committed to Git history ├── data/              <- All data files related to the project.
-    │                         Files contained in this directory are │                         ommitted from Git history via the │                         .gitignore file
-    ├── docs/              <- A default Sphinx project for generating │                         documentation (if required)
-    ├── <scriptname>.py    <- Python script source code
-    ├── tests/             <- Unit tests for Python script(s)
-    ├── .github/workflows/ <- Configuration for CI test matrix
-    ├── .gitignore         <- Specified files to ignore from Git ├── logging.json       <- Default logging configuration dictionary
+    ├─ README.rst         <- The top-level README for developers
-    ├── setup.py           <- Setup script for the project using
+    ├─ setup.py           <- Setup script for the project using
     │                        setuptools
-    ├── setup.cfg          <- contains option defaults for setup.pydata
+    ├─ setup.cfg          <- Contains default options for development
-    │                         commands
+    │                        tools (i.e. flake8, isort, pytest, etc.)
-    └── tox.ini            <- Default tox-automated test configuration
+    └─ tox.ini            <- Default tox-automated test configuration

 .. _other resources: